shi-yan/AssortedWidgets/ARCHITECTURE.md

 - Main loop polls platform events and drains queue with direct mutable access
 - No RefCell - compile-time borrow checking only

+**Event Bubbling via WidgetTree:**
+- Click on child widget → bubble to parent → bubble to grandparent
+- WidgetTree provides parent-child relationships for bubbling
+- Works for both normal and floating widgets (tooltips bubble to their parent)

 **IME Support:**
 - Marked text ranges for candidate selection
-- Composition events sent to focused element
+- Composition events sent to focused widget
 - Platform-specific IME coordinate conversions

 ---